 certified sources

-Regenerating land - Model Walk
+Regenerating land - Model Walk, Derbyshire

 Model Walk near Worksop sits on part of the former Creswell Colliery, which was in operation from 1894 until its closure in 1991.
 The site has an extensive history and, following its closure, the land remained derelict and disused for around 25 years until it was acquired by Gleeson Homes.